-Bulanjao: Total area of 3,604.5 hectares Conducted step-out drilling throughout the length of the Central Location: Palawan Island Bulanjao deposit Ownership: RTN Manicani: MPSA covers 1,165 hectares and expires in 2017.
-Approval for the renewal of the MPSA is pending before the DENR.
-Location: Island of Manicani Ownership: HMC Kepha Mining Exploration Corp.
-(Kepha): Operating Agreement covers 6,980.75 hectares and expires in 2032 Location: Surigao del Norto Rights to the property are governed by an Operating Agreement entered into in February 2007 with Kepha On September 10, 2018, the MGB approved the renewal of the two (2) year EP for the Kepha Property Follow-up exploration work and drilling was conducted in early 2013 Operating Rights TMC La Salle Mining Exploration Company (La Salle): Operating Agreement covers 6,824 hectares and expires in 2034.
-However, the MPSA area applied for has been reduced to Location: Surigao del Norto 2,234.958 hectares Rights to the property are governed by an Operating Agreement entered into with La Salle in December 2006 Found a nickel lateritic deposit on the southwestern portion of the property and intend to conduct further exploration work on Operating Rights TMC this deposit Dinapigue: Covered by MPSA No. 258-2007-II Location: Dinapigue, Isabela Ownership: DMC
+Bulanjao: • Total area of 3,604.5 hectares Location: Palawan Island Conducted step-out drilling throughout the length of the Central Bulanjao deposit Ownership: RTN Manicani: MPSA covers 1,165 hectares and expires in 2017.
+Approval for the Location: Island of renewal of the MPSA is pending before the DENR.
+Manicani Ownership: HMC Kepha Mining Exploration Corp.
+(Kepha): Location: Operating Agreement covers 6,980.75 hectares and expires in 2032 Surigao del Norto Rights to the property are governed by an Operating Agreement Operating Rights entered into in February 2007 with Kepha On September 10, 2018, the MGB approved the renewal of the two TMC (2) year EP for the Kepha Property Follow-up exploration work and drilling was conducted in early 2013 La Salle Mining Exploration Company (La Salle): Location: • Operating Agreement covers 6,824 hectares and expires in 2034.
+However, the MPSA area applied for has been reduced to Surigao del Norto 2,234.958 hectares Rights to the property are governed by an Operating Agreement entered into with La Salle in December 2006 Operating Rights TMC Found a nickel lateritic deposit on the southwestern portion of the property and intend to conduct further exploration work on this deposit Dinapigue: Location: Covered by MPSA No. 258-2007-II Dinapigue, Isabela Ownership: DMC